benofben/properties/1420 Terry/README.md

-# Spacious High Rise Condo with free parking and storage unit
+# Spacious High Rise Condo with Free Parking and Storage Unit

 Live in one of Seattle's iconic high-rises, The Meridian.
 99 walk score.
 Perfectly situated to the lively Pike/Pine corridor, Downtown, Capitol Hill and First Hill.
 Luxury amenities in HOA building including 24 hour concierge, fitness center, screening room, clubroom, hot tub, steam room and guest suite.